Diving at Lissenung

 The resort’s three dive boats will have you at any of our dive sites within 20 – 30 minutes.
 The larger dive boat “Andiamo” is a 26ft fiberglass boat with twin 140HP 4-stroke Suzuki outboard engines and can comfortably carry 10 divers, 2 dive guides and the skipper.
 There are also two smaller dive boats, “Raven” and “Carola”.

-Our fully servied dive shop includes two compressors (2 x 260l/m), 50 aluminium tanks (8, 9 & 11l) and 12 full sets of Scubapro-Uwatec rental equipment.
+Our fully serviced dive shop includes two Poseidon/Bauer compressors (2 x 260l/m), 50 aluminum tanks (8, 9 & 11l) and 12 full sets of Scubapro-Uwatec rental equipment.
 PADI dive courses from Open Water right through to Divemaster are available, as well as a number of specialty courses.

 A typical day at Lissenung looks a bit like this: